 The primary purpose of participation in forensics is to gain skills in public speaking and argumentation.
 Forensics participation is one of the primary extra-curricular activities employers look for on resumes since it means an applicant possesses self-confidence, communication skills, organizational and time management skills.
 Many famous political, religious, and cultural leaders have forensics competition in their background.

-The OSU Forensics team began in the late 1800s, the only extra-curricular activity at Oregon Agricultural School.
+The forensics team has a rich history at OSU.
+Founded in the late 1800s, the team was the only extra-curricular activity at Oregon Agricultural School.
 Debate, along with the Alumni Association, are the only things that remain of that original school.
 Over the years, OSU has been both innovative in its educational approach and successful in competition.
-In the 1920s, the team did 6 week long debate tours of Europe and the East Coast

 We are a member of the International Forensics Association (IFA), American Forensics Association (AFA), Pi Kappa Delta (PKD), International Public Debate Association (IPDA), Northwest Intercollegiate Debate League (NIDL), and the Northwest Forensics Conference (NFC).
-Regionally, we compete at ten to twelve tournaments per season (primarily in the Fall and Winter terms) in Oregon, Washington, and Idaho.
-In recent years we have traveled to national tournaments in Louisiana, Texas, and Minnesota, as well as competing internationally in Budapest, Hungary, Antwerp, Belgium, and Paris, France.
-Every year we also host the Earl Wells Memorial Speakeasy, an individual events and international public debate tournament, which draws schools from the Pacific Northwest and from as far away as Texas.
-Most importantly, forensics is a way to have fun and make great friends in an education setting.
+Regionally, we compete at eight to ten tournaments per season (primarily in the Fall and Winter terms) in Oregon, Washington, and Idaho.
+In recent years we have traveled to national tournaments in Louisiana, Texas, and Minnesota, as well as competing internationally in Budapest, Hungary, Antwerp, Belgium, Paris, France, and Barcelona, Spain.
+Most years we also host the Earl Wells Memorial Speakeasy, an individual events and international public debate tournament, which draws schools from the Pacific Northwest and from as far away as Texas.
+Most importantly, forensics is a way to have fun and make great friends in an educational setting.